-Your guide to off-track activities in Montreal during the Canadian Formula 1 Grand Prix weekend.
-This year’s race takes place on June 10-12, 2016.
+Your guide to off-track activities in Montreal at the 2021 Canadian Grand Prix on June 11-13, including street parties, nightlife and the best touristic activities.

-If you have read our Accommodation guide for the Canadian Grand Prix, you will know that we recommend staying in the downtown area of Montreal.
-It’s easy to get to the track from downtown using the Metro and the centre is one big party zone during Grand Prix weekend.
+If you have read our Accommodation guide for the Canadian Grand Prix, you will know that we recommend staying in the downtown area of Montreal if you can afford it.
+It’s easy to get to the track from downtown using the Metro and the center is one big party zone during Grand Prix weekend.
 Montreal has a well-deserved reputation for the quality of its dining and bar scene, and summer is the best time to experience it.

-The main commercial street in downtown Montreal, St Catherine Street, runs through the heart of the business and shopping centre of the city, parallel to Montreal’s vast Underground City.
-A massive complex of interconnected spaces, both below ground and above. the Underground City comprises offices, shopping centres, hotels, apartments, universities and no less than seven metro stations.
-Click here for a map.
+- The main commercial street in downtown Montreal, St Catherine Street, runs through the heart of the business and shopping centre of the city, parallel to Montreal’s vast Underground City.
+A massive complex of interconnected spaces, both below ground and above. the Underground City comprises offices, shopping centres, hotels, apartments, universities and no less than seven metro stations

 Parc Mont Royal